 - IP authentication: If you can normally access your organization’s IEEE Xplore subscription seamlessly while on site, your organization may have IP address authentication enabled.
 If so, you can try logging into your campus network using a university network ID via EZ Proxy or your corporate VPN to first authenticate.
 Once authenticated through your campus or corporate network, visit https://ieeexplore.ieee.org and try accessing your subscription.
 Your university or organization name will appear at the top of the IEEE Xplore home page once you are successfully logged in.

-- Remote Access via Personal IEEE Xplore Account: If the Remote Access feature is enabled for your organization, this may be another login option.
+- Remote Access via Personal IEEE Xplore Account: Newly enhanced and streamlined!
+If the Remote Access feature is enabled for your organization, this may be another login option.
 To use the IEEE Xplore Remote Access feature, you must have previously paired your device while IP-authenticated on-campus.
 After pairing, you can use your personal account to access your subscription for 90 days.
 If this was previously enabled, you can simply go to My Settings > Remote Access in the navigation bar.
 There you will be prompted to sign with your personal IEEE Xplore account.
-After sign in, you can initiate access by clicking the “Establish Remote Access” button.
+Once signed in, you have now established access.
 The following video reviews the remote access set-up process to pair a device with your university’s subscription.
 View video

 - NEW!
 Remote Access via Google Scholar CASA: Google CASA (Campus Activated Subscriber Access) is a new option now available to IEEE Xplore subscribers that improves the authentication for off-campus users of Google Scholar.
 Google CASA is free and is automatically enabled for all customers that participate in Google Scholar Subscriber Links program.
 Learn more

 Still Not Working?
 Please Contact Us